 Program start and location

-The program starts in the fall of each year.
-It runs for seven continuous semesters (fall, spring and summer sessions).
+The program starts once per year in the spring and runs for seven continuous semesters (spring, summer and fall sessions).
 Classes and labs are scheduled Mondays through Thursdays from 8:00 a.m. to 1:30 p.m. (with a lunch break).
 Courses are scheduled in blocks, taken in a sequential order.
 Breaks are scheduled throughout the year.

 The program is housed at Delta Air Lines facilities at Minneapolis/St. Paul International Airport, in Building C at 7500 Airline Drive.

 We offer 45-minute faculty-lead tours of the Delta Air Lines facilities at Minneapolis/St. Paul International Airport the second Wednesday of each month at 2 p.m.
 These tours provide an opportunity for you to see the work area and to learn more about the program training.